citadel-tech/Coinswap-Protocol-Specification/v1/2_messages.md

     receivers_sigs: Vec<Signature>,
     /// Sigs from the next peer for Contract Tx of next hop, (coinswap sent by this Maker).
     senders_sigs: Vec<Signature>,
+    /// Unique ID for a swap
+    id: String,
 }
 ```